Sanglorian/orcus/Orcus Player Options - current.md

 Half-orcs mature a little faster than humans, reaching adulthood around age 14.
 They age noticeably faster and rarely live longer than 75 years.

-Half-orcs inherit a tendency toward chaos from their orc parents and are not strongly inclined toward good.
-Half-orcs raised among orcs and willing to live out their lives among them are usually evil.

 Half-orcs are somewhat larger and bulkier than humans, and they range from 5 to well over 6 feet tall.

 ### Half-Orc Traits